 Zygo Z2 Waterproof Headphones

-Our tester Spencer Ziegler, husband to writer and editor Ashley Ziegler, says the setup was quick and painless.
-“It just works, and that’s not something you can always say about Bluetooth headphones, never mind underwater Bluetooth headphones,” he says.
-“The sound is clear, particularly underwater (it’s actually clearer beneath the surface, which I found interesting).”
+If you love the convenience of streaming audio and want to just dive right into the pool, the Zygo Z2 Waterproof headphones pair seamlessly with your phone’s bluetooth without connection issues.
+Our tester Spencer Ziegler, husband to writer and editor Ashley Ziegler, described the setup as quick and painless.
+“It just works, and that's not something you can always say about Bluetooth headphones, nevermind underwater Bluetooth headphones,” said Ziegler.
+“The sound is clear, particularly underwater (it's actually clearer beneath the surface, which I found interesting).”

 For Affordability

-Finis Duo Underwater MP3 Player – Bone Conduction Swim Headphones
+FINIS Duo Underwater MP3 Player - Bone Conduction Swim Headphones

 If you’re a beginner swimmer or don’t want to break the bank, this underwater MP3 player is affordable and simple to use.
 Similar to the other headphones on our list, they use bone conduction audio transmission and deliver sound through the cheekbones.

-Water Bottles
+Water Bottle

-Just like any cardio-based activity, staying hydrated during your swims is a must, even if you don’t feel thirsty.
+Just like any cardio-based activity, staying hydrated during your swims is a must even if you don’t feel thirsty.
 Having a quality, portable water bottle handy can make this easier to do and provides great-tasting water at your disposal.

 Here are two of our favorites for any budget.